Glasgow overcome Stormers in URC thriller

 Cancelliere's last-gasp try won it for Glasgow to put them fifth in the URC.

-Warriors came in on the back of a five-match winning run, the last of those - rallying from eight points down to turn over Edinburgh in impressive fashion - suggesting Franco Smith has this team moving in the right direction.
+Warriors came in on the back of a five-match winning run, the last of those - rallying from eight points down to turn over Edinburgh in impressive fashion - suggesting coach Franco Smith has this team moving in the right direction.

 Unbeaten at Scotstoun in over a year, that record was sure to be severely tested against Stormers, and Damian Willemse sliced through the Warriors midfield to fire an early warning shot.

 It was the Warriors who struck the first blow, however.
-Glasgow elected to go from deep and set Cancilliere free out wide.
-The Argentine winger combined brilliantly with Jones to bamboozle the covering Stormers defence and go over for the score.
+Glasgow elected to go from deep and set Cancelliere free out wide.
+The Argentina winger combined brilliantly with Jones to bamboozle the covering Stormers defence and go over for the score.

 With Warriors lock Lewis Bean sent to the bin the Stormers struck back in no time at all, hooker Dweba thundering his way over from close range.

-Jack Dempsey turned on the power in the other direction, the Glasgow number eight punching a hole straight through the South African defence.
+Jack Dempsey turned on the power in the other direction, the Glasgow number eight punching a hole straight through the South African side's defence.
 When the ball came wide, it was Jones again timing the pass to perfection to release Steyn to score.

 Back came the Stormers with phase after phase of ferocious carrying.
 Glasgow put up a mighty defence of their try-line, but were undone by a brilliant fizzing pass from Paul de Wet, which took out three defenders and put Blommetjies over in the corner to regain the lead.

-This was a terrific contest and a searing Jones break look certain to bring Glasgow's third try, but he was denied by some brilliant cover defence and the visitors took a two-point lead in at the break.
+This was a terrific contest and a searing Jones break looked certain to bring Glasgow's third try, but he was denied by some brilliant cover defence and the visitors took a two-point lead in at the break.

-Jones was not to be denied.
+Jones was not to be denied though.
 After some big advances from Steyn and Dempsey, Jones steamed in on a cracking line, skipped away from a couple of blue jerseys and ran in under the posts.
 A wonderful try.

 The pendulum swung again, substitute lock Pokomela burrowing over to draw the Stormers level, though Manie Libbok pushed the conversion and a subsequent penalty wide of the posts.